Neural Wave Functions for Superfluids: FermiNet

 \section{FermiNet}

-The Fermionic Neural Network, or FermiNet, is a neural network that can be used to approximate the ground-state wavefunction of any system of interacting fermions.
+The Fermionic Neural Network, or FermiNet \cite{pfau2020}, is a neural network that can be used to approximate the ground-state wave function of any system of interacting fermions.
 The inputs to the network are the positions $\mathbf{r}_1,\mathbf{r}_2,\ldots,\mathbf{r}_N$ and spin coordinates ${\sigma}_1, {\sigma}_2, \ldots, {\sigma}_N$ of the $N$ particles, and the output is the value of the wave function $\Psi(\mathbf{r}_1,{\sigma}_1,\mathbf{r}_2,{\sigma}_2,\ldots,\mathbf{r}_N,{\sigma}_N)$ corresponding to those inputs.
 The network is trained using the variational Monte Carlo (VMC) method \cite{foulkes2001}: the weights and biases that define the network are varied at each training iteration to minimize the energy expectation value according to the variational principle.
 If the network is flexible enough, the approximate wave function obtained after training may be very close to the true ground state.
 The FermiNet provides a more general and accurate alternative to the conventional Slater-Jastrow (SJ) and Slater-Jastrow-backflow (SJB) Ans\"{a}tze that have been used in most VMC and FN-DMC calculations to date, and may improve VMC and FN-DMC results for strongly correlated systems.

-In conventional SJ Ans\"atze, the antisymmetry of the $N$-electron wavefunction is represented using Slater determinants, which are antisymmetrized products of single-particle orbitals.
-For simulations of solids it is common to use one determinant only; for molecules, a linear combination of determinants is usually employed.
-In both cases, the presence of determinants guarantees that the wavefunction has the correct exchange antisymmetry.
+In conventional SJ Ans\"atze, the antisymmetry of the $N$-electron wave function is represented using Slater determinants, which are antisymmetrized products of single-particle orbitals.
+For simulations of solids, it is common to use one determinant only; for molecules, a linear combination of determinants is usually employed.
+In both cases, the presence of determinants guarantees that the wave function has the correct exchange antisymmetry.
 To improve the representation of electronic correlations, especially the correlations that chemists call ``dynamic'', the determinants are multiplied by a totally symmetric non-negative function of the electron coordinates known as a Jastrow factor.
-This acts to decrease the value of the wavefunction as pairs of electrons approach each other, reducing the total Coulomb repulsion energy.
+This acts to decrease the value of the wave function as pairs of electrons approach each other, reducing the total Coulomb repulsion energy.